s-l-h/qax/README.md

-# 🕵 QAgent - Retrieval Q&A for Code Repositories
+# 🕵 QAX - Q&A over indeX

-QAgent is a small proof-of-concept implementation for Retrieval Question & Answer (Q&A) aimed to store embeddings for code repositories or any folder full of text files.
+qax is a small proof-of-concept implementation for Retrieval Question & Answer (Q&A) aimed to store embeddings for code repositories or any folder full of text files.
 This code is a simple adaption of the langchain examples, embedded in docker containers

-With QAgent, you can create embeddings for folder structures containing text files, such as code repositories, and leverage OpenAI's [text-embedding-ada-002](https://platform.openai.com/docs/guides/embeddings) model, to create vector representations and store them in a [pgVector](https://python.langchain.com/docs/integrations/vectorstores/pgvector) container.
+With qax, you can create embeddings for folder structures containing text files, such as code repositories, leverage OpenAI's [text-embedding-ada-002](https://platform.openai.com/docs/guides/embeddings) model and store them in a [pgVector](https://python.langchain.com/docs/integrations/vectorstores/pgvector) container.
-After the index has been built, the app uses [langchain´s RetrievelQA chain](https://python.langchain.com/docs/use_cases/question_answering/how_to/vector_db_qa) with `gpt-3.5-turbo` (or `gpt-4` if you have access to it) model for performing Q&A on the indexed data.
+After the index has been built, the app uses [langchain´s RetrievelQA chain](https://python.langchain.com/docs/use_cases/question_answering/how_to/vector_db_qa) with `gpt-3.5-turbo` (or `gpt-4` if available) model for performing Q&A on the indexed data.

 ![Alt text](doc/qa_flow.jpeg)